tongjingqi/Game-RL/README.md

 ## 📌 Coming soon

 - [x] Release code used to generate samples for each game in GameQA.
-- [x] Release the fine-tuned models (InternVL3-8b, Qwen2.5-VL-7b, LLaVA-OV-7b) using GRPO on GameQA.
+- [x] Release the fine-tuned models (InternVL3-8b, InternVL2.5-8b, Qwen2.5-VL-7b, LLaVA-OV-7b) using GRPO on GameQA.
 - [x] Release code for training and evaluating VLMs with GameQA.
 - [x] Release [🤗 GameQA-5K](https://huggingface.co/datasets/Code2Logic/GameQA-5K) (used in our work for GRPO training of the models).
-- [ ] The project webpage.

 ## 🤝 Acknowledgments